Fishing industry in Israel: Mediterranean fishing

 Ryan (Ryan W.B.), in his article on the Mediterranean in the Encyclopedia of Oceanography, writes: "The Mediterranean is the largest poor water body on the earth."
 The low quantity of algae is the cause of the low number of fish in the eastern basin of the Mediterranean, although there are regional differences.

 The Southeastern area, from Tel Aviv to Port Said, contains clay and minerals deposited by the Nile waters.
-This is the reason that from approximately southwards of Tel Aviv there stretches an area of seabed that is relatively shallow. this effect is more pronounced the further south along the coast one goes.
+Consequently, the seabed south of Tel Aviv is relatively shallow, becoming shallower farther south along the coast.
 For example, the depth of the seabed at a fixed distance off the coast (8 km) changes depending on how far from the Nile Delta it is: being 55 meters off Nahariya, 45 meters off Tel Aviv and only 31 meters off the shores of the Gaza strip.
 The situation changed starting in 1971 when the Aswan Dam was completed.
 Since then, most sediment sinks in Lake Nasser, and never reaches the Eastern Mediterranean.

 The Northeastern Mediterranean enjoys strong river flows originating from snow thaw in the Taurus Mountains in Anatolia, Turkey.
 The waters of these rivers bring alluvial deposits rich in nutrients and therefore the amount of fish in this area is relatively large.

 The sea off the coast of Israel is especially poor in fish because Israel's rainfall is a small amount and concentrated in a short season, so the amount of nutrient rich water flowing into the sea is low.
 Winter storms are another key factor in the amount of algal growth.
 Storms cause raising of nutrients from the bottom of the sea and continental shelf area into the water, and so after the storm subsides, a significant bloom of seaweed appears and gives the water a green tint.

 In the Mediterranean there are about 600 known fish species.
 Digging the Suez Canal in 1869 had a significant impact and today some 55 fish species originating from the Red Sea can be found in the eastern basin of the Mediterranean.